Bayesian inference using synthetic likelihood: asymptotics and adjustments

 \section{Discussion}

 Our article examines the asymptotic behaviour of Bayesian inference using the synthetic likelihood when the summary statistic satisfies a central limit theorem.
-The synthetic likelihood asymptotically quantifies uncertainty similarly to approximate Bayesian computation methods under appropriate algorithmic settings and assumptions leading to correct uncertainty quantification.
-We also examine the effect of estimating the mean and covariance matrix in synthetic likelihood algorithms, as well as the computational efficiency of similar versions of rejection and importance sampling algorithms for Bayesian synthetic likelihood and approximate Bayesian computation.
-Bayesian synthetic likelihood is more efficient than vanilla approximate Bayesian computation, and has similar behaviour to regression-adjusted approximate Bayesian computation.
+The synthetic likelihood asymptotically quantifies uncertainty similarly to ABC methods under appropriate algorithmic settings and assumptions leading to correct uncertainty quantification.
+We also examine the effect of estimating the mean and covariance matrix in synthetic likelihood algorithms, as well as the computational efficiency of similar versions of rejection and importance sampling algorithms for BSL and ABC.
+BSL is more efficient than vanilla ABC, and behaves similarly to regression-adjusted ABC.

-Adjustments are also discussed for misspecification of the synthetic likelihood covariance, when such misspecification is useful for computational reasons.
-These adjustments may also be useful when the model for $y$ is misspecified, provided that inference on the pseudo-true parameter value is of interest.
-Our adjustment methods do not apply when the summary statistics do not satisfy a central limit theorem, so they are not useful for accounting for non-normality of the summary statistics.
-Some approaches consider more complex parametric models than normal for addressing this issue, and the asymptotic framework developed here might be adapted for other parametric model approximations for the summaries.
+{Adjustments are also discussed for a misspecified synthetic likelihood covariance of the synthetic likelihood.} These adjustments may also be useful when the model for $y$ is misspecified, and inference on the pseudo-true parameter is of interest. {Our adjustment methods do not help correct inference in the case where the summary statistics are not normal.} Some approaches consider more complex parametric models than the normal for addressing this issue, and the asymptotic framework developed here could be adapted to other parametric model approximations for the summaries.
 These extensions are left to future work.

-Although our adjustments could be useful when the model for $y$ is misspecified, it is useful to distinguish different types of misspecification.
-Model incompatibility is said to occur when it is impossible to recover the observed summary statistic for any $\theta$, and we have not investigated the behaviour of synthetic likelihood in detail in this case. \citet{Frazier2019} and \citet{frazier+rr17} demonstrate that standard Bayesian synthetic likelihood and approximate Bayesian computation can both perform poorly under incompatibility. \citet{Frazier2019} propose some extensions to Bayesian synthetic likelihood allowing greater robustness and computational efficiency in this setting.
-More research is needed to compare Bayesian synthetic likelihood and approximate Bayesian computation when model incompatibility occurs.
+Although our adjustments could be useful when the model for $y$ is misspecified, it is helpful to distinguish different types of misspecification.
+Model incompatibility is said to occur when it is impossible to recover the observed summary statistic for any $\theta$, but we do not investigate the behaviour of synthetic likelihood in detail in this case. \citet{Frazier2019} and \citet{frazier+rr17} demonstrate that standard BSL and ABC can both perform poorly under incompatibility. \citet{Frazier2019} propose some extensions to BSL allowing greater robustness and computational efficiency in this setting.
+More research is needed to compare BSL and ABC when model incompatibility occurs.